 Steve now leads the Market Rasen Fundraising Group and continues to raise vital funds for research while raising awareness for Alzheimer’s Research UK through talks and media interviews.

-Vicky and Martin have been made Champions of Alzheimer’s Research UK alongside his late partner, Vicky Huntley, in recognition of their commitment to raising awareness of dementia, before Vicky sadly passed away.
+Martin was made a Champion of Alzheimer’s Research UK alongside his late partner, Vicky Huntley, in recognition of their commitment to raising awareness of dementia, before Vicky sadly passed away.

 Cath, a mother-of-two from Fife, was made a Champion of Alzheimer’s Research UK after raising over £40,000 for the charity.